The top candidates have so many choices when it comes to where they want to work. So, it’s increasingly challenging to attract them.

 So you may need to rethink your stance on remote working and create a remote work policy to help attract top talent looking for remote and flexible positions.
-One of the many benefits to companies is that you can hire from a wider talent pool — possibly across borders.
+One of the many benefits to companies is that you can hire from a wider talent pool — possibly across borders where looking into international payment methods and banking systems to suit digital nomads and international remote workers is highly beneficial.
 In many cases, this helps increase productivity and cut costs.

 Outside of remote work perks, people love to know what else is in it for them.
 This may include bonuses, stipends towards professional development opportunities, extra holidays, and flexible working schedules.

 Some companies have even reduced the work week to 4 days.
 Others offer mental health and wellness programs.
 Offering attractive perks and benefits is not only a great way to attract top talent, but also to retain them.

 - Create a great employee value proposition (by MichaelPage)